rickalouani/Rancher-howto/README.md

  In this demo, I will migrate a cluster with live workloads.
 The am going through the process of setting up a Kubernetes cluster on GCP using GKE.
-Just to make the demo a little interesting I install a stable/wordpress HELM(another great tool for installing micro-services, think of it as APT or YUM for Kubernetes).
-Use kubectl to confirm that the pods are running, lookup the services, and find the ip address of the Loadbalancer assigned by GKE upon request from Kubernetes on your behal.
+Just to make the demo a little interesting I will install a stable/wordpress HELM CHART.
+Use kubectl to confirm that the pods are running, lookup the services, and find the ip address of the Loadbalancer assigned by GKE upon request from Kubernetes on your behalf.
 I will point a browser to the loadbalancer address and confirm that Wordpress is up and running.
  Next I will migrate the Cluster to Rancher 2.0, Confirm that all the workloads are still running.
 Show of some of the awesomeness of Rancher 2.0, scalling up, deleting, ... you get the point.
- The screenshots are self explanatory please enjoy.
+I hope the illustrations are self explanatory please enjoy.